The Trans-Pacific Partnership Agreement (TPPA)

 The government tries to dismiss the critics of TPPA as anti-trade and opposed all foreign investment.
 Neither of these statements is true, and they are disrespectful to the diverse communities across Aotearoa who fear the TPPA is being negotiated solely for big corporations, and not in the interests of ordinary kiwis.

-In who’s interests?
+In whose interests?

 Our government says it is acting in New Zealand’s best interest.
 If they really believe that, they should bring the negotiations into the open, and provide evidence of concrete benefits to outweigh these serious costs.
 That is what democracy requires.